tjaartvdwalt/everything-dvorak/README.md

 xkbd
 ----
-For your X session xkbd already contains a classic Dvorak layout, however we provide a classic Dvorak international with dead keys.
+xkbd already contains a classic Dvorak layout, however we provide a classic Dvorak international with dead keys.
 (We add it as a variant of the English US layout)

 First append the contents of the file

-    xkbd/classic-dvorak-int.xkb
+    xkbd/dvorak-classic-intl.xkb

 to

     /usr/share/X11/xkb/symbols/us

-whith
+with

-    cat xkbd/us-dvorak-intl.xkb >> /usr/share/X11/xkb/symbols/us
+    cat xkbd/dvorak-classic-intl.xkb >> /usr/share/X11/xkb/symbols/us

 You also need to edit the file